RemyKainos/sprint-team-2-front-end/README.md

 1. Run `npm run test` to run unit tests

-# How to run the application on Docker
+# How to run the application on Docker locally
 ---

 1. Run `docker build -t <service name + optional tag> .` which will read the docker file, build the environment and create local image.